WatchMtLiu/PHBS_MLF_2024/README.md

 1. Do one-hot encoding
 2. Use all variables as input for XGBoost model, and use **optuna** to find optimal parameters
 3. Do 5-fold cross validation
-4. Baseline effect on testset:
+4. Baseline effect on testset: Test ROC AUC = 0.7849

    <img width="434" alt="image" src="https://github.com/WatchMtLiu/PHBS_MLF_2024/assets/151809533/6a4c7564-54c6-4931-a29b-8ccb0ef1b7a5">